upccsat/android_work/readme.md

-this is a android work.
+This is a android work.